maxfischer2781/aoc2021_py/README.rst

 This should keep the code understandable even for people new to Python or not familiar with the specific algorithm. 🤔

+There are *no solutions* for day 24. 😢
+It's a nice puzzle but not exactly a coding challenge without diving deep into logical solvers. 🤷‍

 Usage 🎅🤶
 --------